thexovc/danielOsariemen-lendsqr-be-test/README.md

-# Demo Credit Wallet Service
+# Demo Wallet Service - lendsqr BE test

 ## Table of Contents